 When we were in Washington DC last week we went to the Smithsonian and saw real dinosaur bones!
-Despite being jet lagged and understandably ( but still a little frustratingly) whiny it was still super exciting and the inspiration for this post!
+Despite being jet lagged and understandably (but still a little frustratingly) whiny it was still super exciting and the inspiration for this post!
+Here are seven fun books about dinosaurs.

 Dinosaurs Roar, Butterflies Soar! by Bob Barner.
 They say don’t judge a book by it’s cover but this cover was so bright and inviting I popped the book in my bag without so much as reading the title.
 It turned out fine for me, this easy non fiction book is a wonderful way to explain to kids how the dinosaurs became extinct but that some even more outwardly fragile species like the butterfly survived.
 One thing I really appreciate about this book is that on each page there are two sections of text in different fonts.
 The larger font tells the main simpler explanation while the second paragraph in the smaller font goes into more scientific detail for older or more advanced kids.
 My son loved it and I would say judging it by it’s cover was pretty accurate.